Firefly Family Guide

 Either way, Firefly may ask a follow-up question if it needs a little more detail.
 Otherwise, done.

-Firefly reads what the parent said or typed, figures out what kind of care event it is, and files it into the matching care plan form.
+Firefly reads what the parent said or typed, figures out what kind of care event it is, and suggests the matching care log.
 Here are real examples:

 The parent says or types…Firefly files it in…